How to Create Your Own Recipes with Chef Robert St. John

-Robert St. John, an American Shrimp Processors Chef Advocate, writes a weekly column, with topics ranging from travelling tips to cooking advice and recipes.
-Here is one of his most recent columns on recipe development and how he created one of his most popular dishes.
+Robert St. John, a Wild American Shrimp Chef Advocate, writes a weekly column with topics ranging from traveling tips to cooking advice and recipes.
+Here is one of his columns on recipe development and how he created one of his most popular dishes.

 Recipe inspiration comes from many places.
 Sometimes it’s a thought out of thin air.
 Many times inspiration comes while dining in another restaurant while traveling.
 Other times a recipe is developed because of a surplus of ingredients or a special price of a select item.